-- File an amended Form 540NR, California Nonresident or Part-Year Resident Income Tax Return and check the "AMENDED return" box at the top of Side 1. - Attach Schedule X, California Explanation of Amended Return Changes, to the amended tax return and check box k, Military HR 100, on Part II, line 1 of the Schedule X. - Attach Schedule CA (540NR) and any other affected forms or schedules. - Attach a copy of the military W-2 to the amended tax return.
+- File an amended Form 540NR, California Nonresident or Part-Year Resident Income Tax Return, and check the "AMENDED return" box at the top of Side 1. - Attach Schedule X to the amended tax return and check box k, Military HR 100, on Part II, line 1 of the Schedule X. - Attach Schedule CA (540NR) and any other affected forms or schedules. - Attach a copy of the military W-2, Wage and Tax Statement, to the amended tax return.